anmolshah80/nodejs-course/project-01/README.md

 - Create `/users` endpoint to send the HTML for users data mapped in `ul` and `li` elements

 - Create `/api/users` REST API endpoint to fetch the JSON data from `data/MOCK_DATA.json`

+- Create `/api/users/:id` REST API endpoint to fetch the JSON data of the user with specified user ID